 - (A) To record rental income associated with the acquired Pinnacle land and land rights in connection with the Pinnacle Master Lease.
 The fair market value of the acquired land and land rights at lease inception multiplied by the lessee's incremental borrowing rate was used to calculate the land rent. - (B) To record interest income associated with the acquired Pinnacle buildings under the Pinnacle Master Lease.
-The building portion of the lease is classified as a direct financing lease; therefore at the lease inception GLPI, as the lessor, records an investment in direct financing leases on its balance sheet and subsequently recognizes interest income and a reduction in the investment for the building portion of rent. - 1 \$377 million minus (i) Land Base Rent and (ii) Percentage rent.
+The building portion of the lease is classified as a direct financing lease; therefore at the lease inception GLPI, as the lessor, records an investment in direct financing leases on its balance sheet and subsequently recognizes interest income and a reduction in the investment for the building portion of rent. - (C) To record the estimated real estate taxes paid by Pinnacle on the leased properties.
+In accordance with ASC 605, the Company records revenue for the real estate taxes paid by its tenants on the leased properties with offsetting expense recorded in real estate taxes within the consolidated statement of income as GLPI has concluded it is the primary obligor. - (1) \$377 million minus (i) Land Base Rent and (ii) Percentage rent.
 Current amount is as of June 30, 2015.
-Initial Building Base Rent to be updated as of the date of execution of the Master Lease. - 2 Calculated as 2% of the trailing 12 months Net Revenues as of June 30, 2015.
-To be updated as of the date of execution of the Master Lease to equal 2% of the aggregate Base Year Net Revenue. - 3 Calculated as 50% of the trailing 12 months Net Revenues as of June 30, 2015.
+Initial Building Base Rent to be updated as of the date of execution of the Master Lease. - (2) Calculated as 2% of the trailing 12 months Net Revenues as of June 30, 2015.
+To be updated as of the date of execution of the Master Lease to equal 2% of the aggregate Base Year Net Revenue. - (3) Calculated as 50% of the trailing 12 months Net Revenues as of June 30, 2015.
 To be updated as of the date of execution of the Master Lease to equal 50% of the aggregate Base Year Net Revenue.